gemrb/gemrb.github.io/_drafts/20_edheldil.md

 count.

 **5. Do you remember some contributions that you're really proud of?
 Or a problem that was especially infuriating to solve?**

 Oh, I do not know ...
 I was very proud when I converted the adhoc Makefiles we used when I joined to automake + autoconf + libtool.
 Fortunately it has been since replaced with cmake.
+I spent a lot of time with PS:T's [GUIScripts](GUIScript/Index.html), so perhaps that counts as well.

 **6. Do you remember any amusing anecdotes, discoveries or original